 ASSISTANT TEAM LEADERS

-We meet every 3rd Monday from 7-8:30pm at the Historic Kenton Firehouse at 8105 N Brandon Ave (unless otherwise noted in agenda).
-Check out our meeting agenda and let us know if you have something to add to it.
+We meet every 3rd Tuesday from 7-8:30pm at the Historic Kenton Firehouse at 8105 N Brandon Ave (unless otherwise noted in agenda).
+Check out our meeting schedule and let us know if you have something to add to it.

 All community members are welcome.
-A member of our team will be at the Firehouse before each meeting at 6:30pm to greet community members and answer questions about our team and earthquake preparedness in general.
+A member of our team will be at the Firehouse before each meeting at 6:45pm to greet community members and new team members and answer questions about our team and earthquake preparedness in general.

 Ways to Get Involved

 With 13,000+ residents in Arbor Lodge and Kenton, there are far too many people for the Arbor Lodge/Kenton Neighborhood Emergency Team to help if a disaster strikes.
 We need everyone to participate in making our community more resilient.
 If you don’t have time to take the NET training and/or attend our meetings, there are many other ways you can contribute.

 - Prepare your household and your block!
 You can find tons of resources on PublicAlerts.org.

 - Volunteer for the City of Portland’s incredibly important BEECN Program.
 This is an excellent way to participate without much time commitment.

 - Follow the PortlandPrepares.org blog and Facebook Group.

 - Help us talk to businesses, schools, religious organizations, apartment communities, etc. about preparedness.
 We can provide you with talking points, guidance, and materials.